 2. Encourage–if not require–every player to bring a notebook and write down clues they found interesting, questions in their subjects that they missed, etc. Notebooks are a good tangible indication of interest in quizbowl and invaluable for improvement.

 – Track Your Team’s Progress.
-At tournaments and in practices, keep track (or have your students keep track) of tossups that go dead and bonus parts that got missed by categories (you can also get your players to do this on their own in their notebooks or during practice and then have you compile the data).
+At tournaments and in practices, keep track (or have your students keep track) of tossups that go dead and bonus parts that get missed by categories.
+You can also get your players to do this on their own in their notebooks or during practice and then have you compile the data.
 Did they just miss “De Toqueville” for the third time that year at that last tournament?
 If so, some remedial Democracy in America studying may be due.
 Are they not getting more than a 10 on painting bonuses?
 Some visual arts studying may be in order.
 Tracking can be a good motivation for your students–they may not realize what they keep on missing–and it is useful for you so you can figure out what kinds of questions you should be using at practice and what specific tasks you might need to assign your players.
 A google docs spreadsheet that everyone can access might be helpful here.

 Keeping emotions and egos in check will depend on the unique mix of students that you have on a team.
 Channeling rivalries into productive and friendly contests, keeping intimidating players or coaches from intimidating your other players, and responding to adversity with positivity are all important things both within games and outside of games for coaches to work on.

 Furthermore, you should be alert to drop-offs in motivation during a tournament.
 Is one of your players seemingly “giving up” and negging too much?
 Is another getting frustrated and visibly upset?
 Is someone falling asleep at the buzzer (it happens!)?
 This is where you can come in either with a time-out, a brief chat at halftime, or a friendly one-on-one talk after a match.
 This aspect requires some strong emotional IQ on the part of the coach, so make sure that you figure out what works with your players and what their tendencies might be that you (and their teammates) can step in to help correct.
-The worst kind of in-game coaching is haranguing your players.
+The worst kind of in-game coaching is yelling at players.
 I’ve seen teams on the verge of tears during time-outs as the coach yells at them.
 Don’t do that.
-Be positive and keep your own emotions in check.
+Be positive and keep your own emotions in check as well.

 The other big part of in-game coaching is dealing with protests and the rules.
 You should not be afraid to fight for your team IF you have a valid reason.
 Protest only things that could matter–if you’re being totally blown out, it’s probably not a good idea to keep lodging protests.
 But in a fairly close game, don’t be afraid to protest something that seems wrong in the question or in the accepted answer.
-Familiarize yourself with the rules as much as possible to make sure you’re not lodging a frivolous protest; usually, this comes down to the acceptability of a given answer, so look at the various format correctness guidelines in the rules very carefully.
+Familiarize yourself with the rules as much as possible to make sure you’re not lodging a frivolous protest; usually, this comes down to the acceptability of a given answer, so look at the correctness guidelines in the rules for each format very carefully.

-In good quizbowl formats, hopefully you won’t have to worry about protests as much, but they can and will happen.
+In pyramidal quizbowl formats, hopefully you won’t have to worry about protests as much, but they can and will happen.
 Be polite in all your dealings with moderators and the other coaches, but don’t be afraid to note the rules.
 For instance, if the other team buzzed in, completed a full word of an incorrect answer, then changed to another answer, the moderator must accept the first completed word as the answer (this is something even top college players often still don’t realize!).
 Know the rules, know what kinds of things you can protest, and always be polite when sticking up for your team.